DevPoodle/local-library/README.md

-# local-asset-library
+# Godot 4 Local Asset Library Plugin

-Godot 4 plugin that adds a "Local Asset Library" menu.
-It allows you to import assets into your project from a local folder.
+This Godot 4 plugin adds a "Local Asset Library" menu.
+It allows you to import locally stored assets into your Godot project.
+Your "local asset library" is stored in the editor settings directory, the same place as script templates.